wrpaape/red_black/README.md

 ###RedBlackTree Usage
 1. Add `#include "red_black_tree.h"` to the top of your source file.
 The file must be included with no path prefix since it will be including other module headers by paths relative to the `include` directory.
-2. Implement an ordered set or associative array with the provided [interface](#interface).
+2. Implement an ordered set, associative array, or poor man's priority queue with the provided [interface](#interface).
 Keys are completely opaque to the `RedBlackTree` implementation.
 Accordingly, a [`RedBlackComparator`](#redblackcomparator) must be provided at initialization to determine ordering.